degiorgioo/nitro-docker/README.md

 ![Project Roles](./documentation/roles.png "Roles")

 ## Architect
 In my opinion the Software architect has the responsability to determine the technologies and to design the architecture of the Software.
 This means that the architect has the responsibility to create the Docker container for the project.
-Following the procedure of the architect is described:

 1. Generate the project with the yeoman nitro-generator.
 2. Divide the the Nitro folders, from the sourcecode folders.
-2.1 Copy the Nitro stuff into the ```nitro```folder.
+2.1 Copy the Nitro stuff into the ```nitro``` folder.
 3. Give the developers the opportunity to work.
 E.g: Mount folders, etc.

 ## Developer
-The Developer has only the responsability to develop the Software.
+The Developer has only the responsability to watch on the sourcecode.
 The Developer do not worry about how the architecture was built.
 The most important thing is that, he / she knows the structure of the architecture and how to work with it.
 The developers binds the folder of the sourcecode with the folders in the docker container.

 # Folder structure
 This project has a special folder structure, which was created to optimize the work from the architect.